What is the tenant blacklist? Can it prevent me from renting in NYC?

 How do you get off a rental blacklist?

-If you think your name will come up in a NYC housing court search, either erroneously or not, there are still good reasons to try and get your name removed.
-Attorney James Fishman, a partner at Fishmanlaw Group, says it’s still possible a landlord will come up with some other reason to reject you if they see your name in housing court data.
-He also points out the law preventing discrimination for involvement in housing court only applies in New York state so if you move out of state, your record is available to an out-of-state landlord.
+Attorney James Fishman, a partner at Fishmanlaw Group, says it’s still possible a landlord will come up with another reason to reject you if they see your name in housing court data.
+He adds that the law preventing discrimination for involvement in housing court only applies in New York state, so if you move elsewhere, your record is available to an out-of-state landlord.

 How do you avoid the tenant blacklist?